-Potential receiving water bodies for the proposed project include Resurrection Bay, Resurrection River, Airport Creek, and two unnamed anadromous fish streams located on airport property (see Figure 9 for locations).
+Potential receiving water bodies for the proposed project include Resurrection Bay, Resurrection River, Airport Creek, and three unnamed anadromous streams located on airport property (see Figure 9 for locations).
 The lands adjacent to these water bodies are predominantly wetlands.
 The Resurrection River is listed as a navigable water by ADNR but not by the USACE.